 he brushes dust from artifacts, clutches pearls

-and a son.
 He tries to keep from fury,

 they are young and this is their first dig.

-He catalogues the stratosphere of his finds
+He catalogs the stratosphere of his finds

 in the dwelling-rooms of the decedent:

-wardrobe of fine linens, scarves and jewels;
+a wardrobe of fine linens, scarves, and jewels,

-her library and sacred recipes.
+her library, and sacred recipes.
 It is believed

 she collected these stones for use in ritual.

-Her sewing room is a vast assortment of
+Her sewing room is a vast assortment

-notions and textiles: curious pastels,
+of notions and textiles: curious pastels,

-Hands gloved, he turns each item over
+Hands gloved, he turns each item over,

-examining it for further evidence.
-Before the
+examing it for further evidence.

 with her robe, a shroud, scented by her still.